vanncho/JS-Console-Command-Processing/README.md

 Implement the “sort” command.
 Implement the “count” command.
 Implement the “end” command.

 Process all Trello tasks for the project until the project is finished.
 Assign project members (one or several) for each task.
 Use the task flow: Backlog  In Progress  For Review  Done.

 5. Submitting Your Work
-You should submit until 23-July-2017 a link to your GitHub repository at the course site under the topic “Exercises: Management Boards”: https://softuni.bg/trainings/1686/practical-teamwork-javascript-may-2017.
-In the README.md file put a link to your Trello project.
-Make sure your Trello project is public (for view only).
-Each team member submits the same link!